Choosing the Best Deck Stain Stripper: Tips and Reviews 4.9/5 (95)

 Available Sizes: 16oz.
 Add these into 5 Liquid Gallons of RAD Stain Stripper.

-See Review Article Here: Restore-A-Deck Booster & Gel Additives Review
+See My Review Article Here: Restore-A-Deck Booster & Gel Additives Review

 Restore-A-Deck Wood Stain Stripper is a biodegradable, powdered concentrate that quickly removes worn finishes to restore wood surfaces.
-Stains and varnishes are removed along with collected dirt, mold, mildew and mill glaze.
+It removes transparent, semi-transparent, and most semi-solid stains with collected dirt, mold, mildew, and mill glaze.

 Manufacturer: Restore-A-Deck